ml4bio/RhoFold/README.md

 ```

 ## Training Data <a name="Training_Data"></a>
 You can access training data (13.86G) from the [google drive link](https://drive.google.com/file/d/1qcETN6QQES7cwdfsTPnnlsa77brmyBrN/view?usp=sharing).
-The file includes the off-the-shelf MSAs of training data, which can be fed into RhoFold directly.
+The file includes the off-the-shelf MSAs of training data, which can be fed into RhoFold+ directly.

 [//]: # (AlphaFold's, OpenFold's and, by extension, xTrimoMultimer source code is licensed under the permissive Apache Licence, Version 2.0.)